Attention Deficit Hyperactivity Disorder (ADHD) is a clearly defined clinical condition and not just a label for naughty or badly brought up children.

 Once the optimum dose has been established the child on stimulant medication may stop taking it at weekends and during school holidays, if agreed by the prescribing doctor and at the discretion of the parents.

 Dexamfetamine and methylphenidate belong in the same class of medicines called stimulants.
+Elvanse is a common medication being prescribed, the capsules contain lisdexamfetamine, an inactive pro-drug of dexamfetamine, and once it is in the blood it is gradually converted into dexamfetamine.
 Sometimes a child who does not respond to methylphenidate will respond to dexamfetamine.

 There are several medications available to treat ADHD and it may take time for the prescribing doctor to find the optimum medication for a specific child.
 Usually, medication is started at a low dose and gradually increased to an optimum dose of a period of weeks.